MiniDisc: Differences from cassette and CDs

-MiniDiscs use rewritable magneto-optical storage to store the data.
+MiniDiscs use rewritable magneto-optical storage to store data.
 Unlike DCC or the analog Compact Cassette, MiniDisc is a random-access medium, making seek time very fast.
 MiniDiscs can be edited very quickly even on portable machines.
 Tracks can be split, combined, moved or deleted with ease either on the player or uploaded to a PC with Sony's SonicStage V4.3 software and edited there.
-Transferring data from an MD unit to a non-Windows machine can only be done in real time, preferably via optical I/O, by connecting the audio out port of the MD to an available audio in port of the computer.
-With the release of the Hi-MD format, Sony began to release Macintosh compatible software.
-However, the Mac compatible software was still not compatible with legacy MD formats (SP, LP2, LP4).
-This means that using an MD recorded on a legacy unit or in a legacy format still requires a Windows machine for non-real time transfers.
+Transferring data from an MD unit to a non-Windows PC can only be done in real time, preferably via optical I/O, by connecting the audio out port of the MD to an available audio in port of the computer.
+With the release of the Hi-MD format, Sony began to use Mac OS X-compatible software.
+However, the Mac OS X-compatible software was still not compatible with legacy MD formats (SP, LP2, LP4).
+This means that an MD recorded on a legacy unit or in a legacy format still requires a Windows PC for faster than real-time transfers.

-At the beginning of the disc there is a table of contents (TOC, also known as the System File area of the disc), which stores the start positions of the various tracks, as well as metadata (title, artist) about them and free blocks.
-Unlike the conventional cassette, a recorded song does not need to be stored as one piece on the disc, it can be stored in several fragments, similar to a hard drive.
-Early MiniDisc equipment had a fragment granularity of 4 seconds of audio.
-Fragments smaller than the granularity are not kept track of, which may lead to the usable capacity of a disc actually shrinking.
-No means of defragmenting the disc is provided in consumer grade equipment.
+The beginning of the disc has a table of contents (TOC, the System File area), which stores the start positions of the various tracks, as well as metadata (title, artist) and free blocks.
+Unlike a conventional cassette, a recorded song does not need to be stored as one piece on the disc and can be scattered in fragments, similar to a hard drive.
+Early MiniDisc equipment had a fragment granularity of four seconds of audio.
+Fragments smaller than the granularity are not monitored, which may lead to the usable capacity of a disc shrinking over time.
+No means of defragmenting the disc is provided in consumer-grade equipment.

-All consumer-grade MiniDisc devices feature a copy-protection scheme known as Serial Copy Management System.
+All consumer-grade MiniDisc devices have a copy-protection scheme called the Serial Copy Management System.
 An unprotected disc or song can be copied without limit, but the copies can no longer be digitally copied.
-However, as a concession to this the most recent Hi-MD players can upload to PC a digitally recorded file which can subsequently be resaved as a WAV (PCM) file and thus replicated.
+However, as a concession, the last Hi-MD players can upload to PC a digitally recorded file which can be resaved as a WAV (PCM) file and thus replicated.